James Hood Wright: Director

+Wright was a director of the Edison Electric Illuminating Company.

 According to the New York Times, Wright enjoyed a reputation as "one of the most widely known bankers and railroad reorganizers" in the United States.
 He was a director for the Chicago, Milwaukee and St. Paul Railroad; the Southern Railway; the Long Island Rail Road; and the New York Guaranty and Indemnity Company.
-The Long Island Rail Road and its leased lines proved exceptionally prosperous and a source of profit under his management and direction.
 Wright was mostly responsible for the reorganization of the Philadelphia and Reading Railroad.
 Just prior to his death, he was focused on the Richmond and West Point Terminal Railway and Warehouse Company and all the subsidiary railroads the Richmond Railway controlled.
 He also served as president of the Suburban Rapid Transit Road, overseeing its conversion to an elevated railroad system.
 He served as a director of the West Shore Railroad and director of the Chicago-based Elgin, Joliet and Eastern Railway Co.

-First home with electric lighting

-An electric lighting system with its own generator, manufactured by Mitchell, Vance and Co. under the direction of Thomas Edison, was installed at Wright's residence in New York City.
-This was reported as the first private residence to be lighted by the Edison incandescent system, and also the first to be powered by a generator on the premises.
-A conflicting claim states that the first private residence in the US lighted by incandescent electricity (generated by hydro-electric power) was the Hearthstone home in Appleton WI.

 Personal life and death

 Wright married Mary P. Robinson at Philadelphia's Arch Street Methodist Episcopal Church on March 1, 1881.
 She was the widow of John M. Robinson, his partner at Drexel, Morgan & Co.
 The newly wedded couple honeymooned in Washington D.C. in a specially-provided private railroad car.

 Wright was president of the Manhattan Hospital.
 He held memberships in the Metropolitan Club, the City Club, the Riding Club, the New York Yacht Club and the Metropolitan Museum of New York.
-He was associated with the Republican Party and worshipped at the Presbyterian Church.
+He was associated with the Republican Party and was a Presbyterian.

 In January 1894, he was diagnosed with cardiac disease and partially retired from his work at Drexel Morgan.
 That summer he spent time cruising on the yacht Yampa with his wife and stepdaughter.
 Feeling recovered, he returned to the bank in October, but died at an elevated train station in New York City on November 12, 1894, at age 58.
 His funeral, at his former residence on 174th St. in Washington Hts. was attended by many financial giants of the day, including J. Pierpont Morgan (who acted as pallbearer), George Foster Peabody and William Rockefeller Jr. He is buried at Woodlawn Cemetery in New York City.